Brainwires/project-rag/README.md

 # Install protobuf compiler (Ubuntu/Debian)
 sudo apt-get install protobuf-compiler

-# Build the release binary (with default USearch backend - fastest!)
+# Build the release binary (with default LanceDB backend - stable and embedded!)
 cargo build --release

-# Or build with alternative backends
+# Or build with Qdrant backend (requires external server)
-cargo build --release --no-default-features --features lancedb-backend cargo build --release --no-default-features --features qdrant-backend
+cargo build --release --no-default-features --features qdrant-backend

 # The binary will be at target/release/project-rag